 I was born in Thunder Bay, Ontario but ended up in the prairies, which I would later discover some of my ancestors also settled here made a name for themselves.
 Pioneers Reverend George McDougall and his sons and John C. McDougall and David McDougall.

 I’ve always loved photography, and when I was young I looked at old photos and imagined a world in black & white.
 Growing up I used disposable cameras like most casual users of my generation.
 I actually didn’t get serious about taking photos until I was in my twenties, and my first one was a Fuji Finepix S3100.
 A 4 megapixel bridge model circa 2004.
-I used that camera for events in an independent magazine I published and it was essentially a means to an end.
+I used that camera for events in an independent magazine I published at the time.

 My first serious camera was a Canon Rebel XSi, and I began reading, watching and listening to everything I could about the art of photography.
 After a few years though, I realized the best way to learn about the fundamentals was to learn photography from its roots, to shoot film.
 Just like learning about my ancestors, I wanted to study a cameras ancestors.